equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 If something too long to read please just skip to section you are interested in.

+> Article was drafted May 24, 2018, officially published May 30th 2019

 ## What are Bounded Contexts

 The point of [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) is to organize the code